-We have audited the comparative financial statements of the business-type activities of Mississippi State Port Authority at Gulfport (Authority), an agency of the State of Mississippi, as of and for the years ended June 30, 2022, 2021, and 2020, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.
+We have audited the comparative financial statements of the business-type activities of Mississippi State Port Authority at Gulfport (Authority), an agency of the State of Mississippi, as of and for the years ended June 30, 2023, 2022, and 2021, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Mississippi State Port Authority at Gulfport as of June 30, 2022, 2021 and 2020, and the changes in its financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the business-type activities of Mississippi State Port Authority at Gulfport as of June 30, 2023, 2022 and 2021, and the changes in its financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.